purescript/purescript-assert/docs/Test/Assert.md

 Throws a runtime exception with message "Assertion failed: An error should have been thrown", unless the argument throws an exception when evaluated.

+This function is specifically for testing unsafe pure code; for example, to make sure that an exception is thrown if a precondition is not satisfied.
+Functions which use `Eff (err :: EXCEPTION | eff) a` can be tested with `catchException` instead.

 #### `assertThrows'`

 ``` purescript